mugglim/build-your-own-tanstack-query/docs/en.md

 **_react/QueryClientProvider.jsx_**

 - Call the onFocus method of the QueryCache whenever a visibilitychange or focus event occurs.
-- When the cache.onFocus event occurs, the fetch method of all cached Query objects is executed.
+- When the onFocus event occurs, the fetch method of all cached Query will be executed.

 ```jsx
 export const QueryClientProvider = ({ children, client }) => {